Project-MONAI/model-zoo/models/brats_mri_axial_slices_generative_diffusion/docs/README.md

 # Model Overview
 A pre-trained model for 2D Latent Diffusion Generative Model on axial slices of BraTS MRI.

-This model is trained on BraTS 2016 and 2017 data from [Medical Decathlon](http://medicaldecathlon.com/), using the Latent diffusion model (Rombach, Robin, et al. "High-resolution image synthesis with latent diffusion models."
-Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
-2022. https://openaccess.thecvf.com/content/CVPR2022/papers/Rombach_High-Resolution_Image_Synthesis_With_Latent_Diffusion_Models_CVPR_2022_paper.pdf).
+This model is trained on BraTS 2016 and 2017 data from [Medical Decathlon](http://medicaldecathlon.com/), using the Latent diffusion model [1].

 ![model workflow](https://developer.download.nvidia.com/assets/Clara/Images/monai_brain_image_gen_ldm3d_network.png)